kevinxia787/Budgetr/README.md

 Value Expected: 575.73
 APR (interest) rate should be divided by 12 when monthly is selected.
 Annual is working as expected
+--BUG FIXED--

 Changelog:
 (As of June 2, 2017)
 UI update with javaFX
 Backend rehaul with cleaner methods
+(As of June 10, 2017)
+Fixed bug with monthly interest, values as expected